akopytov/sysbench/README.md

 	./configure
 	make

-The above will build SysBench with MySQL support by default.
+The above will build sysbench with MySQL support by default.
 If you have MySQL headers and libraries in non-standard locations (and no `mysql_config` can be found in the `PATH`), you can specify them explicitly with `--with-mysql-includes` and `--with-mysql-libs` options to `./configure`.

-To compile SysBench without MySQL support, use `--without-mysql`.
+To compile sysbench without MySQL support, use `--without-mysql`.
 In this case all database-related tests will not work, but other tests will be functional.